 The term “Luxe” in the name says it all with these beds.
 To put it simply, the Helix Luxe mattresses are premium, luxury beds and their prices reflect that.
 However, with that said, they’re still more affordable than some of the big name mattress brands you’ll find in your local brick and mortar mattress store.
 Here’s how pricing breaks down by size for the Luxe models.

 We have some good news for you though.
 Helix is fairly aggressive when it comes to sales, discounts and coupon codes.
 You can almost always take advantage of a promo code or discount code to save money.
 Check the green discount box on the right hand side of the screen to see what the company is currently offering.
 Chances are, you’ll be able to save around $75-$150 on your mattress purchase.

 As we mentioned above, every Helix Luxe mattress is comprised of six layers and totals a whopping 14″ thick.
-Here is a quick summary of each layer (bottom to top).
+Here is a quick summary of the different layers within the beds.

 For example, if you choose the Helix Luxe Sunset model, the three layers are designed to be softer for extra pressure relief.
 And on the opposite end of the spectrum, if you choose the Helix Luxe Dawn model, the three layers are designed to be firmer for additional support.